a5482pick/Twitter-Scan/README.md

-**_An extension to automatically load tweets._**
+**_An extension to automatically load and read tweets._**

 New tweets are automatically loaded.
-This applies to all Twitter pages that are open when the browser action is clicked.
+Old tweets are coloured red, new tweets are coloured green.